 (Source: Really Good Emails)

-Present your prospects with as much insight as you can and then sit back for a moment and let them absorb it all.
+Present your prospects with as much insight as possible, then sit back for a moment and let them absorb it all.
 Odds are that when they’re ready to make a purchase, they’ll remember your business acumen in a favorable light and be more inclined to put their faith in you and in what you have to offer.

 2. Engage in Consultative Selling